vippsas/vipps-psp-api/vipps-psp-api.md

 ## Initiate payment

 When a user chooses Vipps as the payment method, a payment request is initiated by the PSP to the Vipps API.
+Vipps creates the payment and returns a link that does the following:

+* For users on a mobile device, the Vipps app is opened.
-Vipps creates the payment and returns a link that either opens the Vipps landing page in a browser (if the user is not using a mobile device, so the user can enter the phone number) or does an app-switch to the Vipps app.
+* For other users, the Vipps landing page is opened in a browser.
+The user can then enter their phone number and continue in the Vipps app on their phone.

 The user then confirms the payment in Vipps.

 **Important:** Never show the Vipps landing page inside an iframe.
-That will make it impossible for the user to reliably be redirected back to the merchant's website, and result in a lower success rate.
+That will make it impossible for the user to reliably be redirected back to the merchant's website and will result in a lower success rate.
-In general: Any "optimization" of the payment flow may break the Vipps payment flow - if not today, then later.
+In general, any "optimization" of the payment flow may break the Vipps payment flow - if not today, then later.

 ### Skip landing page